Mariahilf: Theatres

-The Theater an der Wien, on Wienzeile, was built in 1801 and is now one of the composite of the United Stages Vienna.
-Ludwig van Beethoven lived between 1803-1804 part-time in the building, where today a memorial room is dedicated.
-On Wallgasse street at the other end of the district, is the Raimund Theater, named after Ferdinand Raimund.
-The house, in the mid-1980s, belonged like the Theater an der Wien to the United Stages Vienna, and it is the venue for musicals.
-In addition to these two stages, there are smaller theaters, like the TAG, Theater an der Gumpendorferstraße, and the Theater Brett.
+Theater an der Wien, on the Linke Wienzeile, was built in 1801 and is now one of the members of the United Stages of Vienna.
+Ludwig van Beethoven lived between 1803 and 1804 part-time in the building, where today a memorial room is dedicated.
+Raimund Theater, on Wallgasse at the other end of the district, is named after Ferdinand Raimund.
+In the mid-1980s the theatre became part of the United Stages of Vienna, joining Theater an der Wien and Roacher, and is a venue for Broadway-scale musicals.
+In addition to these two stages, there are smaller theatres, like TAG (Theater an der Gumpendorferstraße), and Theater Brett.

 Museums

-The District Museum of Mariahilf, on Mollardgasse street, is dedicated to, inter alia, focusing Ratzenstadl (Magdalenengrund), Theater an der Wien, and the Palais Kaunitz-Esterhazy.
+The District Museum of Mariahilf, on Mollardgasse, is dedicated to, inter alia, focusing Ratzenstadl (Magdalenengrund), Theater an der Wien, and the Palais Kaunitz-Esterhazy.
 In the same house is also the Phonographic Vienna Museum, which deals with the history of the phonograph, also as the Glass Museum Mariahilf.
-A former flak tower is home to the Haus des Meeres ("house of the sea"), whose biggest attractions of the 2007 opening, included a 300,000 liter shark tank.
+A former flak tower is home to the Haus des Meeres ("house of the sea"), the city's aquarium whose biggest attractions at its 2007 opening included a 300,000 litre shark tank.

-On Haydngasse street is located the Haydn-House of the composer Joseph Haydn, acquired in 1793 and inhabited until his death in 1809.
+The Haydn-House on Haydngasse was the home of composer Joseph Haydn, acquired in 1793 and inhabited until his death in 1809.
 Today, the house is a branch of the Vienna Museum.
 Other museums in Mariahilf are the Kaffeemuseum (coffee museum) with numerous exhibits on the topic of coffee, and the Sanitärhistorische Museum (Sanitary Historical Museum).